…so said the late Eleanor Roosevelt when she first came face to face with the almighty Iguazú Falls back in 1944.

 If you have time, we recommend taking a break from the drive to visit Salto Encatada provincial park.
 It's located halfway between Puerto Iguazú and Don Moconá at Aristobulo del Valle.
 The park can also be visited on your way to Esteros del Iberá from Don Moconá Virgin Lodge.

 The Salto Encatada is one of the most important protected areas in the province with a plethora of wildlife to marvel at, especially birds.
-The walkways are recently refurbished and ideal for getting into the heart of the parkland to awe at the magnificent waterfalls, cascades and surrounding wildlife.
+The walkways are recently refurbished and ideal for getting into the heart of the parkland to gaze in awe at the magnificent waterfalls, cascades and surrounding wildlife.

 2. Where to stay?

 - Feel like you're sleeping in a treehouse!